AREAS OF STUDY

 • Class Piano

 The piano program at the University of Central Arkansas is outstanding in the southern United States.
 Thirty minutes from the capital, Little Rock, and the Ozark Mountain parks, UCA has produced pianists who have won top prizes in the East-West Artist Auditions in New York City, the Clara Wells International Piano Competition, and numerous regional competitions.

 Expectations are high for the students, who have the opportunity to study with Carl Anthony, Stefanie Dickinson, Kazuo Murakami, or Neil Rutman.
 There is a strong camaraderie among student pianists, both undergraduate and graduate, who come from as far away as Canada, China, Japan, Greece, Malaysia, Bulgaria, as well as the mid south.
 Ample opportunity is provided for performance majors to participate in master classes, university, local, and regional competitions, as well as weekly student public performances.
-Degrees are also offered for pianists in Music Education and Bachelor of Arts.
+Degrees for pianists include the Bachelor of Music in Piano Performance, the Bachelor of Music in Music Education (Instrumental and Vocal tracks available) and the Bachelor of Arts in Music.